Spiritual Drama and the April 8th Eclipse

 “I could put it up by myself!” she would say. #Vanlife.

-And so she could, but the only mechanic in Nearby Town who would work on fiddly European fuel-injection systems had been about to retire.[1]He was a treasure, though, and people knew it.
+And so she could, but the only mechanic in Nearby Town who would work on fiddly European fuel-injection systems had been about to retire.((He was a treasure, though, and people knew it.
 I would walk into his shop, where the radio was always on the classical music station, and there would be an Aston-Martin or a Maserati.
-“I had no … Continue reading
+“I had no idea that anyone in [Blank] County owned one of these!”
+I would say.
+“Oh yeah,” he would reply.))

 So I sold the Vanagon to a guy up in Fort Collins, thanks to the Internet, and got something with four-wheel-drive.
 Volkswagen did make an all-wheel-drive Vanagon, the Synchro, and while fishing in the mountains last June I found a nicely restored example parked at a trailhead.